 The name Great Witley Operatic Society (GWOS) originates from the name of the village in West Worcestershire where a few Gilbert and Sullivan enthusiasts and amateur singers gathered to entertain themselves and their community first in 1952 in the tiny village hall, and later at Abberley and Martley, before moving to the Swan in 1965.
 To find out more about the background of the society please visit our History page.

 Great Witley Operatic Society has always enjoyed a reputation as a friendly and welcoming society that encourages its members to develop their individual singing and acting abilities.
-Earlier this year the society took the decision to introduce more Grand Opera into its repertoire and changed its name to ‘Opera Worcester’ to reflect this.
+The society decided to introduce more opera into its repertoire.

 This move heralds a bold and ambitious step forward in the history of the society.
 It remains committed to providing high quality productions, wants to build its membership by offering new and varied challenges for its singers and performers, and build new audiences while continuing to entertain and retain its established and very valued following.

 There are many other opportunities, apart from singing and acting, for members to contribute their skills to the many and varied tasks that are essential to the successful production of a show.
 These include wardrobe, make-up, back stage, scenery and front of house activities.
 To find out how you can get involved, visit our Membership page.